weilun2/ShareBook/.github/ISSUE_TEMPLATE/feature_request.md

 **Detailed description:**
 A clear and concise description of what you want to happen. from eclass or use your own words.

-**Describe probable solution you've considered**

-A general description of the solution.

 **Additional context**
 Add any other context or screenshots about the feature request here.